Kanchana 3: Plot

 The possessed Raghava reveals his violent spirit after his female cousins hug and flirt with him.
 He beats up Raghava's cousins and family.
 Raghava's grandparents return home, and Raghava's mother tells him that two spirits, a male and a female, have possessed Raghava.
 Raghava's grandfather calls the aghori.
 The aghori returns to their home and tells them he lied for a good cause.
 He reveals Kaali's flashback.

 Past: Kaali is a social worker who followed in his late mother's footsteps.
 He runs an ashram that gives shelter and food to the underprivileged and has also contributed to the studies of aspiring youths.
 One day, a rowdy named Bhavani, the younger brother of a minister called Shankar, enters Kaali's ashram.
 He asks to keep a sum of black money worth ₹100 crores in his ashram.
 He tells him that he should return ₹80 crores and keep ₹20 crores as a source of funding for his ashram.

-However, Kaali refuses, which angers Bhavani.
+However, Kaali refuses his black money, which angers Bhavani.
 He leads his associates to kill one of Kaali's physically disabled innocents.
 Enraged, Kaali kills Dheena, the man who murdered the disabled boy.
-Then he murders 'Royapuram' Murthy, Bhavani's right-hand man, and finally Bhavani.
+Then he murders 'Royapuram' Murthy, Bhavani's right-hand man, and finally Bhavani, brutally stabbing him.
 He gains the support of his people after Bhavani's murder.
 After learning this, Shankar and his assistant devise a plan to kill Kaali.
-When Rosie and Kaali take a romantic ride on a bike, Shankar appoints two lorries and crushes them both.
+When Rosie and Kaali take a romantic ride on a bike, Shankar orchestrates a road accident.
 Rosie dies on the spot, and Kaali dies after watching the video of his ashram, the Radhaamma ashram, and his innocent supporters getting destroyed in a fire accident orchestrated by Shankar.

 Present: The possessed Raghava sets out to kill Shankar.
 However, Shankar has already arranged for Russian exorcists to crush Kaali.
 After Goddess Kali enters Kaali, Kaali surpasses the exorcists and kills Shankar, thus avenging his and Rosie's deaths.
 Kaali and Rosie safely return Raghava to his family and leave.